Supporting our local midwife in her quest to end Female Genital Multilation

 Cath Holland is a midwife living in Grange-over-Sands and through her time in Kenya doing VSO training midwives observed the adverse consequences of female genital mutilation ( FGM) on women during childbirth.
 She founded the charity Beyond FGM which works in rural Kenya in the Pokot region where this practice is illegal but carried out frequently .
-Cath and her team educate the traditional birth attendants, women and girls about the consequences of FGM and also educate the men , both elders and the young men.
+Cath and her team educate the traditional birth attendants ( who are often the cutters), women and girls about the consequences of FGM and also educate the men , both elders and the young men.

-FGM is associated with traditional “rites of passage” ceremonies with gifts, and to help girls resist this mutilation and alter attitudes in their communities, a course and an “alternative rite of passage” ceremony has been devised which does not involve cutting.
+FGM is associated with traditional “rite of passage” ceremonies with gifts, and to empower girls to resist FGM and alter attitudes in their communities, a course and an “alternative rite of passage” ceremony has been devised which does not involve cutting.
 Instead of the traditional gifts a woven embroidered bracelet is given to each girl.
 To assist Cath with her work, and to show support and solidarity with these girls, members of SI Grange-over-Sands together with members of Lancaster club learned how to make these bracelets.
-Member Chris Butler has made thousands of bracelets since 2012.
+Member Chris Butler has made over five thousand of bracelets since 2012!

 Type 1 – removal of the clitoris either partially or completely

 Type 2 – removal of the clitoris either partially or completely and the labia minora ( inner lips)

 Type 3 – removal of the labia minora and the labia majora (outer lips) and sewing up the wound leaving a small hole for the passage of menstrual blood and urine (infibulation).
 It may also include the removal of the clitoris

 Type 4 – includes any other procedure such as pricking the clitoris, introduction of corrosive substance into the vagina and tattoos.